Peter Lovesey

-Peter (Harmer) Lovesey (born 1936), also known by his pen name Peter Lear, is a British writer of historical and contemporary detective novels and short stories.
+Peter Harmer Lovesey (10 September 1936 – 10 April 2025), also known by his pen name Peter Lear, was a British writer of historical and contemporary detective novels and short stories.
 His best-known series characters are Sergeant Cribb, a Victorian-era police detective based in London, and Peter Diamond, a modern-day police detective in Bath.
+He was also one of the world's leading track and field statisticians.

 Early life

-Lovesey was born in Middlesex, England, and attended Hampton Grammar School.
-He went to Reading University in 1955 but since he did not have the requisite Latin qualification, he chose a degree in Fine Art which included History and English as elective subjects.
+Lovesey was born in Whitton, Middlesex, England, on 10 September 1936, and attended Hampton Grammar School.
+He went to Reading University in 1955 but since he did not have the requisite Latin qualification to study English, he chose a degree in Fine Art which included History and English as elective subjects.
 Two of his English tutors, John Wain (1925–94) and Frank Kermode (1919–2010), thought well enough of Lovesey's essays to get him into the English course after all.

 He graduated from Reading with an honours degree in 1958; he then did three years of National Service in the Royal Air Force.
 Signing up for the third year – National Service was ordinarily for two years – enabled him to train, and obtain better pay, as an Education Officer.
 When he left the Air Force it also gave him an edge in starting his teaching career.
 He married Jacqueline (Jax) Lewis, whom he had met at Reading, in 1959.

 Teaching and writing career

 Lovesey's career in education lasted fourteen years.
-He started as a Lecturer in English at Thurrock Technical College in Essex, 1961; he then became Head of the General Education Department at London’s Hammersmith College for Further Education (now West London College).
+He started as a lecturer in English at Thurrock Technical College in Essex in 1961; he then became Head of the General Education Department at London's Hammersmith College for Further Education (now West London College).
 He quit teaching to become a full-time writer in 1975.

-Lovesey has written that he entered into writing detective fiction by way of his interest in British sports history.
-His first detective novel, Wobble to Death (1970), was set within a historically accurate depiction of a 19th century foot race.
-Lovesey has also authored non-fiction works on the history of British athletics.
-His first novel was followed by seven others in the Sergeant Cribb series set in Victorian England with the stories often placed in sport or entertainment events such as boxing, rowing, and music hall.
+Lovesey wrote that he entered into writing detective fiction by way of his interest in British sports history.
+His first detective novel, Wobble to Death (1970), was set within a historically accurate depiction of a 19th-century foot race.
+Lovesey also authored non-fiction works on the history of British athletics.
+His first novel was followed by seven others in the Sergeant Cribb series set in Victorian England with the stories often placed in sports or entertainment events such as boxing, rowing, and music hall.
 After the Cribb series concluded, Lovesey continued with standalone and series mysteries, mostly set in various historical periods.
-From 1991, he switched to contemporary crime fiction with the Peter Diamond series set in modern-day Bath and consisting of twenty titles as of 2022.
+From 1991, he switched to contemporary crime fiction with the Peter Diamond series set in modern-day Bath and consisting of twenty-two titles, with Against the Grain (2024) announced as the last in the series.

-Peter Lovesey lives near Chichester.
-His son Phil Lovesey also writes crime novels.
-His son was born in 1963 and worked as an English teacher at Wolverhampton Grammar School until the end of the autumn 2012.

-His daughter, Kathy Lovesey, was born in 1960, and now lives with her family in Greenwich, Connecticut.